-In 2019 in collaboration with the London Bel Canto Festival the London City Philharmonic performed Bellini’s Opera Beatrice di Tenda, link here
+In 2019, in collaboration with the London Bel Canto Festival, the London City Philharmonic performed Bellini’s opera Beatrice di Tenda. link here

-Alongside the standard classical repertoire, the London City Philharmonic has performed the UK premiere of Fredrik Gran Picture of fields without fences and Branka Popovic Stardust for Viola and String Orchestra, both prize winners of the London Music Society composers competition and also the UK premiere of Fatos Lumani Piano Concerto and the world premiere of Alex McGery Tereza on Petrin Hill for solo violin & string orchestra.
+Alongside the core classical repertoire, LCP actively champions contemporary music.
+The orchestra has given the UK premieres of Fredrik Gran’s Picture of Fields Without Fences and Branka Popovic’s Stardust for viola and string orchestra, both prize-winning works from the London Music Society Composers Competition.
+LCP has also presented the UK premiere of Fatos Lumani’s Piano Concerto and the world premiere of Alex McGery’s Tereza on Petrin Hill for solo violin and string orchestra.

 Music Director of the London City Philharmonic Olsi Qinami